f3ath/git-changelog/README.md

 ```

 ## Usage
-For the latest tag
+For the latest tag:
 ```bash
 vendor/bin/release-notes
 ```
-For particular tag
+For an arbitrary tag:
 ```bash
 vendor/bin/release-notes 0.0.3
 ```